Scattering Theory of Chiral Edge Modes in Topological Magnon Insulators

-\textbf{Introduction --} Quantum magnets with a topologically \textit{trivial} ground state supporting topologically \textit{nontrivial} spin excitations are an emerging platform to study the topology of collective excitations~\cite{McClarty2022}.
+Quantum magnets with a topologically \textit{trivial} ground state supporting topologically \textit{nontrivial} spin excitations are an emerging platform to study the topology of collective excitations~\cite{McClarty2022}.
 They are found in ordered magnets~\cite{Katsura2010, Onose2010, Zhang2013, Hoogdalem2013, Mook2014, Mook2014edge, Owerre2016a, Kim2016Kane, Li2016Weyl, Mook2016Weyl, Mook2019Coplanar, Mook2020hinge,Karaki2023} and quantum paramagnets~\cite{Romhanyi2015, McClarty2017topotriplon, Joshi2019, Bhowmick2021Weyltriplons,d2024kitaev}.
-When time-reversal symmetry is broken, chiral spin excitations propagating along the boundaries of the sample are protected by the topology of the bulk, giving rise to the idea of topological magnonics~\cite{Shindou13, Shindou13b, Shindou14, Wang2017, Wang2018}.
-Although direct experimental evidence for chiral edge spin excitations is yet to be achieved, transport~\cite{Onose2010, Ideue2012, Hirschberger2015,czajka2023planar} and neutron scattering data~\cite{Chisnell2015, Chen2018CrI3, Chen2021CrI3field, Zhu2021,dos2023topological} compatible with topological spin excitations have been reported.
+When time-reversal symmetry is broken, chiral spin excitations propagating along the boundaries of the sample give rise to the idea of topological magnonics~\cite{Shindou13, Shindou13b, Shindou14, Wang2017, Wang2018}.
+Although direct experimental evidence for chiral edge spin excitations is yet to be achieved, transport~\cite{Onose2010, Ideue2012, Hirschberger2015,czajka2023planar} and neutron scattering data~\cite{Chisnell2015, Chen2018CrI3, Chen2021, zhu2021topological,dos2023topological} compatible with topological spin excitations have been reported.
 However, the stability against decay of topological magnon modes still needs to be firmly established~\cite{McClarty2018, Koyama2023FlavorWaveEdgeBreakdown, habel2024}.
-The properties of magnon edge modes can be investigated by spin-polarized scanning tunneling spectroscopy (STS) through local excitation~\cite{Feldmeier2020, konig_2020}.
+The properties of magnon edge modes can be investigated by inelastic scanning tunneling spectroscopy (STS) through local excitation~\cite{Feldmeier2020, konig_2020}.
 While much of the focus thus far has been on investigating the properties of isolated edge excitations, many experimental setups operate in a regime where multiple edge modes are excited simultaneously.